yash91sharma/plutus/README.md

 Plutus is a personal finance and investment tracking platform.
 It empowers you to understand your financial health through detailed analytics, intelligent insights, and automation.

-This guiding principle drives Plutus:
+Guiding principle:
 > *"You can only improve what you measure."*

 ## Features Overview

-- **Multi-Asset Tracking**: Stocks, options (puts/calls), cash positions, expenses (USD and US stick market only for now).
+- **Multi-Asset Tracking**: Stocks, options, cash positions, expenses (USD and US stock market only for now)
-- **Benchmark Comparisons**: Compare your portfolio against VTI, QQQ, VOO.
+- **Benchmark Comparisons**: Compare your portfolio against VTI, QQQ, VOO
-- **Spending Analytics**: Detailed breakdowns by category, time period, and trends over time.
+- **Spend Analytics**: Detailed breakdowns by category, time period, and trends over time
-- **Technical Analysis**: RSI, EMA/SMA indicators for individual stocks.
+- **Technical Analysis**: RSI, EMA/SMA indicators for individual stocks
 - **Smart PDF Upload**: Upload credit card statements and bank statements.
-LLMs extracts and categorizes expenses from PDFs.
+LLMs extracts and categorizes expenses from PDFs

 *Coming Soon: Built-in LLM models, predictive analytics, automated financial advice, and intelligent budgeting recommendations!*